Academic rules, regulations, and forms

-Enrollment in summer courses is open to currently enrolled Skidmore students in good standing; to students enrolled and in good standing at other institutions; and to those applicants who, if not currently matriculated, can otherwise demonstrate their qualifications.
-For questions regarding eligibility, contact Mary Cogan, 518-580-5458.
-Students who have been accepted at Skidmore or at another accredited college or university for fall 2017 should apply through the Pre-College Program in the Liberal and Studio Arts.
+Enrollment in summer courses is open to currently enrolled Skidmore students in good standing; to students enrolled at other institutions; and to those applicants who, if not currently matriculated, can otherwise demonstrate their qualifications.
+For questions regarding eligibility, contact Lilly Routledge, 518-580-5458.
+Students who have been accepted at Skidmore or at another accredited college or university for fall 2021 should apply through the Pre-College Program in the Liberal and Studio Arts.

 Registration opens March 1, 2021 for Skidmore students and April 1, 2021 for visiting students.
-Students may register for up to eight credit hours in each summer session.
-Skidmore students must register online using the Master Schedule and Banner Self Service on the Registrar's website; visiting summer students must complete an online visiting student application.
+Students may register for up to 8 credit hours in each summer session.
+Skidmore students should register online using the master schedule and Banner self service on the Registrar's website; visiting summer students must complete an online visiting student application.
 Students are advised to register early to ensure their spot in the course.
-Courses that have insufficient enrollments may be cancelled.
-Students registered for classes that are cancelled will be notified and arrangements will be made, where possible, to enroll them in other courses.
+Courses that lack insufficient enrollments may be canceled.
+Students registered for classes that are canceled will be notified and arrangements will be made, where possible, to enroll them in other courses.

-All courses will be graded A through F, though some offer students the option to take the course on a Satisfactory/Unsatisfactory (S/U) basis.
-Information on which courses offer this option can be found in the course details (S/U column) on the Master Schedule.
-The College criterion for Satisfactory is the equivalent of a “C” or better.
+All courses will be graded A through F, though some offer students the option to take the course on a satisfactory/unsatisfactory (S/U) basis.
+Information on which courses offer this option can be found in the course details (in the Catalog Tab) on the Registrar's Skidmore Student System.
+The college criterion for "satisfactory" is the equivalent of a “C” or better.
 In some cases, courses counting toward the major may not be taken S/U. Students should check with their major department prior to registering for this option.
 Choice of grading option must be made at the time of registration.
 Students may register for no more than one course per session on an S/U basis.

-Students may not register for a course, change a course, or change a grading option after session specific dates: please refer to the Summer 2017 Academic Calendar.
+Students may not register for a course, change a course, or change a grading option after session specific dates; please refer to the SUMMER 2021 ACADEMIC CALENDAR for deadlines.

-All requests for refunds outside the terms set below must be submitted in writing to Auden Thomas, Ph.D., Director of Summer Academic Programs.
-The refund policy is as follows: 100% of tuition will be refunded to students if, by the end of the third day of class in either session, they complete their course withdrawal online (Skidmore students) or complete and submit to the Office of the Dean of Special Programs a SUMMER SESSION COURSE DROP FORM.
+All requests for refunds outside the terms set below must be submitted in writing to Auden Thomas, Director of Summer Academic Programs.
+The refund policy is as follows: 100% of tuition will be refunded to students if, by the published deadline, they complete their course drop online (Skidmore students) or complete and submit to the Office of Special Programs a SUMMER SESSION COURSE DROP FORM.
 Refer to the SUMMER 2021 ACADEMIC CALENDAR for deadlines.

 Any incomplete work must be made up no later than six weeks following the end of the session for which the work was due.
 It is the student’s responsibility to contact the instructor and make arrangements for course completion.
-Please refer to the Summer 2017 Academic Calendar.
+Please refer to the SUMMER 2021 ACADEMIC CALENDAR.

-The College reserves the right to dismiss any student who does not meet its academic standards, whose continuation, in the opinion of College authorities, is not contributing to the best development of the student, or whose behavior is inconsistent with the ideals and standards of the College.
-Any student receiving notice of dismissal shall vacate the College residence within 24 hours and return all college-owned property.
-Refund of fees for tuition, room, and board will be in accordance with the policy indicated above.
-Decisions on dismissal are the responsibility of the Dean of Special Programs, made in consultation with the Director of Summer Academic Programs and other Program Directors as appropriate.
+The college reserves the right to dismiss any student who does not meet its academic standards; whose continuation, in the opinion of college authorities, is not contributing to the best development of the student; or whose behavior is inconsistent with the ideals and standards of the college.
+Refund of tuition and course fees will be in accordance with the policy indicated above.
+Decisions on dismissal are the responsibility of the Director of Summer Academic Programs and other program directors as appropriate.